yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 The function `filter` takes a function of type (`a -> Bool`) and a list of type `[a]`.
 It returns a list containing only elements for which the function returned `true`.

-Our next step is to use another way to simulate loop.
+Our next step is to use another way to simulate a loop.
-We will use the `foldl` to accumulate a value.
+We will use the `foldl` function to accumulate a value.
-The function `foldl` capture a general coding pattern:
+The function `foldl` captures a general coding pattern:

 <pre>
 myfunc list = foo <span class="blue">initialValue</span> <span class="green">list</span>